Policies and Procedures

 - Force Add

 The School of Business does not force add students into full/closed sections of courses.
+This policy includes medical or COVID related requests for a force add to a closed online section.
 Students must add themselves to waitlists, monitor course availability on Patriot Web and regularly check their Mason email for waitlist notifications.

 If you are a graduating senior and meet ALL the eligibility requirements listed below, you may submit a request for a force add, however permission is not guaranteed.
 Force adds are not guaranteed and are dependent on several factors.
 To request a force add you must:

 - Have an active graduation application on file for the term the force add is requested